 Ron has been with DPS since day one.
-Originally a test tech, Ron eventually became involved with new product design verification.
-For the last 15 years, he has been in charge of client support for 15 years.
+Originally a test tech, Ron eventually became involved with new product design and verification and was in charge of client support for 15 years.
 He took his skills in design and verification to the next level and is now the head of sales.

 Ron's hard work doesn't go unnoticed - Ron is always the first person here and one of the last to leave.
 His dedication to resolving client problems is incredible.
 "I would rather leave the building late having peace of mind than take off early knowing someone out there still needs help", says Ron.

 Spending a lot of time on the phone with people, Ron comments, "I really enjoy talking to people using our products.
 They use them in many exciting ways.
 I like being part of their success."